 • The card must remain in the reader for the duration of the transaction

-This represents a fundamental change in the way many cardholders use their payment cards.
+This represents a fundamental change in the way many cardholders use their payment cards and provides benefits.
 Most retail POS systems allow the cardholder to simply swipe their card through the reader without the card ever leaving their grasp.
 You should be prepared for customers to insert the card and then immediately try to remove it from the reader.
 You should also be prepared for a jump in the number of cards left behind by customers.

 How can I help my customers with their EMV transactions?

 Thoroughly train sales associates and cashiers on the EMV POS transaction process so they can assist customers in completing the sale efficiently.
 Device prompts and prominent signage may also help.

 What else should I be thinking about when it comes to fraud?